emilyresch/resch_eat-da-burger_12/README.md

 Deployed here: https://guarded-coast-61271.herokuapp.com/

 ## Description:
 With this app, users can input burgers they would like to eat and devour them with the click of a button!
+Simply type the name of the burger you would like to eat, and add it to the "burgers to devour" collection.
+To consume the burger, click "devour!" and the burger will be added to the list of devoured burgers.
+Fun!

 ### Authors
 Emily Resch